Seongjong of Joseon: Early life

-In 1467, he married Han Song-yi, the youngest daughter of Han Myeong-hoe.
+In 1467, he married Han Song-yi, the youngest daughter of Han Myŏnghoe.
 One of Lady Han's older sisters was the late Crown Princess Jangsun, first wife of King Yejong.

 Despite having an older brother and his uncle leaving behind a biological son, Jalsan was chosen as successor and was made the adopted son of King Yejong and his second wife, Queen Han (posthumously known as Queen Ansun).